andresax/photometricRefinement/README.md

 Compile Photometric Refinement:

-From the partend folder of the project:
+From the partent folder of the project:

 ```
 mkdir build/